sommarskog/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 - **Executed as remote query**: External tables are implemented as remote query, so the estimated number of rows returned is generally 1000.
 There are other rules based on the type of predicate used to filter the external table.
 They are rules-based estimates rather than estimates based on the actual data in the external table.
 The optimizer doesn't access the remote data source to obtain a more accurate estimate.

-- **Not supported for priave endpoint**: External table queries are not supported when connection to remote table is a private endpoint.
+- **Not supported for private endpoint**: External table queries are not supported when connection to remote table is a private endpoint.

 ### Data type limitations